Connecting to QuickBooks – Troubleshooting

 QuickBooks Rights

-In order to use our tools and connect to QuickBooks, you need to have at least a minimum set of QuickBooks rights .
-If you do not, you may get no data back from QB, may get partial data that is not useful, or may get errors indicating that the addin was unable to connect to QuickBooks.
+In order to use our tools and connect to QuickBooks, you need to have at least a minimum set of QuickBooks rights.
+If you do not, you may get no data back from QB, may get partial data that is not useful, or may get errors indicating that the our add-in or application was unable to connect to QuickBooks.
 Avoid these issues by making sure you have sufficient rights to your QuickBooks file.

 These rights are important when you attempt to integrate with the company file or to pull data to be used in Excel by one of our tools.
-Note that this does not have anything to do with Windows or Mac OS account user rights, but is related only to the rights in the active QuickBooks file.
+Note that this does not have anything to do with the Windows account user rights, but is related only to the rights in the active QuickBooks file.

 Do I need to worry about rights?

-If you log in as the Admin user, with our without a password, then you have full rights to your file and the details that follow don’t apply.
+If you log in as the Admin user, with or without a password, then you have full rights to your file and the details that follow don’t apply.

-However, if you long in as any other user, and that user has anything but full rights, then QuickBooks’ requirements for rights to pull and integrate data may impact your use of our tools and your rights may need to be altered.
+However, if you log in as any other user, and that user has anything but full rights, then QuickBooks’ requirements for rights to pull and integrate data may impact your use of our products and your rights may need to be altered.

 Required Rights